-As experts in the world of diligent wealth management, Chase Buchanan has collated a set of detailed tax guides across four of the most significant expat destinations in the EU.
+As experts in the world of diligent wealth management, Chase Buchanan has collated a set of detailed tax guides across five of the most significant expat destinations in the EU.
 These guides aim to allow you to gain clear oversight about which taxes are likely to impact your assets, and how to plan accordingly for your European relocation.

 Download your comprehensive guide today, selected from the following locations:

 Post-Brexit Tax Planning for UK Expats in the EU

 Following the end of the transition period, there are substantial changes in tax regimes applicable to British nationals, throughout the European member countries.

 These changes impact every aspect of your income and finances, including: